kgateway-dev/kgateway/docs/content/installation/advanced_configuration/vault_secrets.md

        sources:
        # Enable secrets to be read from and written to HashiCorp Vault
        - vault:
-         # Address that your Vault instance is routeable on
+         # Add the address that your Vault instance is routeable on
          address: http://vault:8200
          accessToken: root
-     # refresh rate for polling config backends for changes
+     # Add the refresh rate for polling config backends for changes
-     # this is used for watching vault secrets and by other resource clients
+     # This setting is used for watching vault secrets and by other resource clients
      refreshRate: 15s
      requestTimeout: 0.5s
    {{< /highlight >}}